 2 teaspoons Dijon mustard

 1/2 cup olive oil

-2. Dice pecorino into large chunks and grate finely in food processor or using a box grater.
-Pour the cheese over the top of greens and add the cranberries.
-Set aside.
+2. Dice Pecorino into large chunks and grate finely in food processor, or use a box grater.
+Pour cheese over top of greens and add cranberries, set aside.

-3. In the food processor or blender, add all the vinaigrette ingredients except the olive oil, puree until combined.
-While the processor is running, drizzle oil in slowly until slightly thickened.
-Do not drizzle too quickly.
-Pour the vinaigrette over the entire salad and toss to coat.
-Cover with plastic wrap and store in the refrigerator for at least 30 minutes or up to 4 hours.
-Serve and enjoy!
+3. In food processor or blender, add all vinaigrette ingredients except olive oil and puree until combined.
+While processor is running, drizzle oil in slowly until slightly thickened.
+Pour vinaigrette over salad and toss to coat.
+Cover with plastic wrap and store in refrigerator for at least 30 minutes or up to 2 hours.
+Enjoy!